zoerechav/Coral_Skeleton_Edge/README.md

 In MATLAB
 Precursor_Phase_Distance.m
-  ##developed by Isabelle Marie LeCloux and Zoë Rechav
   ##function: collect proportion of precursor in each pixel of a photoshop image of a coral skeleton area
   ##returns: .csv file containing the proportion of a specified precursor for each pixel in the image as a function of distance from the edge
   ##input